BorgwardtLab/proteinshake/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=BorgwardtLab.proteinshake)

-This is a collection of torch-geometric datasets built from [PDB](https://www.rcsb.org/) and [AlphaFold](https://alphafold.ebi.ac.uk/).
+This is a collection of protein structure datasets built from [PDB](https://www.rcsb.org/) and [AlphaFold](https://alphafold.ebi.ac.uk/).
 After installing, datasets can be passed directly to ML loaders for model training.